sromanhu/CSZ-CMS-Stored-XSS---Pages-Content/README.md

 ## Author: (Sergio)

-**Description:** CSZ CMS 1.3.0 is affected by a Stored Cross-Site Scripting (XSS) vulnerability that allows attackers to execute arbitrary code via a crafted payload to the Additional Meta Tag parameter in the Pages Content Menu that will appear both on the main page and on the subpages.
+**Description:** Cross Site Scripting vulnerability in CSZCMS v.1.3.0 allows a local attacker to execute arbitrary code via a crafted script to the Additional Meta Tag parameter in the Pages Content Menu component.

 ---